phoronix-test-suite/phoronix-test-suite/README.md

 The Phoronix Test Suite itself is an open-source framework for conducting automated tests along with reporting of test results, detection of installed system software/hardware, and other features.
-Modules for the Phoronix Test Suite also allow for integration with git-bisect and other revision control systems for per-commit regression testing, system sensor monitoring, and other extras.
+This framework is designed to be an extensible architecture so that new test profiles and suites can be easily added to represent performance benchmarks, unit tests, and other quantitative and qualitative (e.g. image quality comparison and pass/fail) measurements.

-This framework is designed to be an extensible architecture so that new test profiles and suites can be easily added to represent performance benchmarks, unit tests, and other quantitative and qualitative (e.g. image quality comparison) measurements.
-Available through OpenBenchmarking.org, a collaborative storage platform developed in conjunction with the Phoronix Test Suite, are more than 200 individual test profiles and more than 60 test suites available by default from the Phoronix Test Suite.
+Available through OpenBenchmarking.org, a collaborative storage platform developed in conjunction with the Phoronix Test Suite, are more than 600 individual test profiles and more than 200 test suites available by default from the Phoronix Test Suite.
 Independent users are also able to upload their test results, profiles, and suites to OpenBenchmarking.org.

 A test profile is a single test that can be executed by the Phoronix Test Suite -- with a series of options possible within every test -- and a test suite is a seamless collection of test profiles and/or additional test suites.
 A test profile consists of a set of Bash/shell scripts and XML files while a test suite is a single XML file.
+Modules for the Phoronix Test Suite also allow for integration with git-bisect and other revision control systems for per-commit regression testing, system sensor monitoring, and other extras.

 [OpenBenchmarking.org](https://www.openbenchmarking.org/) also allows for conducting side-by-side result comparisons, a central location for storing and